In this blog, I share effective strategies to quitting alcohol as well as a simple 10-Step Action Plan to help you stop drinking completely.

-Whatever your reasons for wanting to live life alcohol-free, these five tips will help you to stop drinking and stay sober more easily.
+Whatever your reasons for stopping drinking and wanting to live life alcohol-free, there are some approaches which will help you to do it more easily.

 Changing any habit can be challenging as habits become programmed into us at an unconscious level and can be tricky to shift with will-power alone.
 To stay strong, focused and resilient, you need to feel motivated and positive.
 There are many ways to boost your motivation and keep it high but here are a couple for you to think about: